Food Truck Fundraiser: How to Run One for Schools and Nonprofits

 Percentage of sales vs. flat fee

-Percentage of sales – The truck donates 10–25% (or more) of gross sales to your cause.
+Percentage of sales: The truck typically donates 10 to 25% or more of gross sales to your cause, according to typical food truck fundraising program terms.
 No upfront cost.
 If turnout is low, you both earn less; if it's high, you both benefit.
 Easier to negotiate for first-time events.

 Choosing the right food truck